vsrinivas/fuchsia/development/workflows/multilayer_changes.md

-# Working on multiple layers
+# Working on multiple projects

-## Switching between layers
+## Switching between projects

-When you bootstrapped your development environment (see [getting source][getting-source]), you selected a layer.
-Your development environment views that layer at the latest revision and views the lower layers at specific revisions in the past.
+When you bootstrapped your development environment (see [getting source][getting-source]), you selected a project.
+Your development environment views that project at the latest revision and views the dependencies at specific revisions in the past.

-If you want to switch to working on a different layer, either to get the source code for higher layers in your source tree or to see lower layers at more recent revisions, you have two choices:
+If you want to switch to working on a different project, either to get the source code for higher projects in your source tree or to see lower projects at more recent revisions, you have two choices:

-1. You can bootstrap a new development environment for that layer using [the same instructions you used originally][getting-source].
+1. You can bootstrap a new development environment for that project using [the same instructions you used originally][getting-source].
-2. You can modify your existing development environment using the `fx set-layer <layer>` command.
-This command edits the `jiri` metadata for your source tree to refer to the new layer and prints instructions for how to actually get the source and build the newly configured layer.
+2. You can modify your existing development environment using the `fx set-petal <project>` command.
+This command edits the `jiri` metadata for your source tree to refer to the new project and prints instructions for how to actually get the source and build the newly configured project.

-## Changes that span layers
+## Changes that span projects

-Fuchsia is divided into a number of [layers][layers].
-Each layer views the previous layers at pinned revisions, which means changes that land in one layer are not immediately visible to the upper layers.
+Fuchsia is divided into a number of [projects][layers].
+Each project views the previous projects at pinned revisions, which means changes that land in one project are not immediately visible to the upper projects.

-When making a change that spans layers, you need to think about when the different layers will see the different parts of you change.
+When making a change that spans projects, you need to think about when the different projects will see the different parts of you change.
 For example, suppose you want to change an interface in Zircon and affects clients in Garnet.
 When you land your change in Zircon, people building Garnet will not see your change immediately.
 Instead, they will start seeing your change once Garnet updates its revision pin for Zircon.

+## Hard and Soft Transitions

+This section outlines how to make the breaking changes mentioned above.

+### Terminology:

+* *D* - A project used in the Fuchsia tree.
+* *P* - Another project used in the Fuchsia tree with a direct dependency on `D`.
+For example, `D` might be Zircon, and `P` might be Garnet.
+* *integration* - The internal integration repository.

 ### Soft transitions (preferred)

-The preferred way to make changes that span multiple layers is to use a *soft transition*.
-In a soft transition, you make a change to the lower layer (e.g., Zircon) in such a way that the interface supports both old and new clients.
+The preferred way to make changes that span multiple projects is to use a *soft transition*.
+In a soft transition, you make a change to `D` in such a way that the interface supports both old and new clients.
 For example, if you are replacing a function, you might add the new version and turn the old function into a wrapper for the new function.

-Use the follow steps to land a soft transition:
+Use the following steps to land a soft transition:

-1. Land the change in the lower layer (e.g., Zircon) that introduces the new interface without breaking the old interface used by the upper layer (e.g., Garnet).
+1. Land the change in `D` that introduces the new interface without breaking the old interface used by `P`.
-2. Wait for the autoroll bot to update the revision of the lower layer used by the upper layer.
+1. Wait for the new revision of `D` to roll into the integration repository.
-3. Land the change to the upper layer that migrates to the new interface.
+1. Migrate `P` to use the new interface.
+1. Wait for the new revision of `P` to roll into the integration repository.
-4. Land a cleanup change in the lower layer that removes the old interface.
+1. Land a cleanup change in `D` to remove the old interface.

 ### Hard transitions

 For some changes, creating a soft transition can be difficult or impossible.
 For those changes, you can make a *hard transition*.
-In a hard transition, you make a breaking change to the lower layer and update the upper layer manually.
+In a hard transition, you make a breaking change to `D` and update `P` manually.

-Use the follow steps to land a hard transition:
+Use the following steps to land a hard transition:

-1. Land the change in the lower layer (e.g., Zircon) that breaks the interface used by the upper layer (e.g., Garnet).
-At this point, the autoroll bot will start failing to update the upper layer.
+1. Prepare the change in `D` that breaks the interface used by `P`, and the change in `P` that uses the new interface.
+Upload both patchsets to Gerrit.
-1. Land the change to the upper layer that both migrates to the new interface and updates the revision of the lower layer used by the upper layer by editing the `revision` attribute for the import of the lower layer in the `//<layer>/manifest/<layer>` manifest of the upper layer.
+1. Prepare a single change to the integration repository that uses both of the new revisions of `P` and `D`.
+Perform a dry run of global integration.
+1. Submit both changes to `P` and `D`.
+At this point, changes to `P` will start failing to roll into the integration repository.
+1. Update the change you created to global integration to use the new revisions for `P` and `D`, since Gerrit probably rebased the change and created new ones.
+1. Land the change to the integration repository.

 Note that to prevent accidental clobbering of the manifest contents, Gerrit is configured to not automatically rebase changes that edit a manifest file.
 You must manually rebase before merging so that your submit is a pure fast-forward.

-Making a hard transition is more stressful than making a soft transition because your change will be preventing other changes in the lower layer from becoming available in the upper layers between steps 1 and 2.
+Making a hard transition is more stressful than making a soft transition because your change will be preventing other changes in 'D' from becoming available in dependent projects between steps 1 and 2.

 [getting-source]: /development/source_code/README.md "Getting source"
 [layers]: /development/source_code/layers.md "Layers"